A1 · BeginnerEnglish

 • eat → ate

-2. Common Irregular Verbs
+2. Common irregular verbs

-These are some of the most common irregular verbs:
+Here are some common irregular verbs:

 • be → was / were